 Drill Shaft and Drill Bits

-The drill shaft is the pointed part of the drill that holds the motor and the chuck.
+The drill shaft is the pointed part of the drill that connects the chuck to the motor.
 It is also where the rotation clutch is located.
 Like most electrical motors, the drill operates with a clutch to control power.
 The clutch can be adjustable and offer multiple settings for more drilling power.